 Definition: A breach in an organization’s information infrastructure means that a component of the information assurance plan has been defeated.
-Any such event must be considered a serious security incident and be according of the provisions of the organization's information security plan.
-You should assume that a compromise of the company’s security plan for information assets means that the confidentiality, integrity and availability of the system has been lost.
-The source of an unauthorized access must be identified, if possible, for forensic purposes and steps must be taken to determine the nature of the loss.
-Steps should be taken to eliminate access vulnerabilities.
+Any such event must be considered a serious security incident requires what is known as an "incident response" according to the organization's information security plan.
+A compromise of the company’s information assets (e.g. documents, equipment, etc.) means that the confidentiality, integrity and availability of the system has been lost.
+The source of an unauthorized access must be discovered and for forensic purposes steps must be taken to determine the nature of the loss.
+Responsible parties should be prosecuted and held accountable.
+Steps should be taken to eliminate further risks from being realized.

 Its Relevance: To maintain business continuity and operations an organization must be able to assure that unauthorized use of its information has been prevented.
-A business must have the highest possible level of assurance that all attempts at unauthorized access are thwarted.
-Failing to do so might invite down stream liability law suits.
+A business must have the highest possible level of information assurance so that all attempts so that as many as possible unauthorized access are thwarted.
+Failing to do so might invite down stream liability law suits, loss of intellectual property, customers or the business itself.

 Return from "Breach" to Words [D - F]